This post is the first part of the “Essential Tools for Auto Mechanics” post series:

 You’ll probably never use it except when your 19mm won’t fit on a rusty bolt.
-You’re better using the money for tools you need now and leave the standard kit purchase for later.
+You’re better using the money for mechanics tool sets you need now and leave the standard kit purchase for later.

 Pretty obvious too.
-You’ll need a good set of wrenches.
+You’ll need a good wrench set.

 Once again, you can buy the metric ones first.
 If money is not a problem, buy a set of ratchet wrenches too but know that these don’t replace the normal ratchet set.
 Ratchet wrenches are super useful for numerous tasks but their heads tend to be a bit thicker and won’t fit everywhere so make sure you buy the normal set first.